 Subsection (a) narrows SNAP exceptions for work requirements for able-bodied adults.
-This subsection increases the age that able-bodied adults must continue working through 64 and requires parents or guardians of children at or over the age of 14 to work.
-This subsection also exempts individuals who are Indians, Urban
+This section increases the age that able-bodied adults must continue working through 64 and requires parents or guardians of children at or over the age of 10 to work.